• Skip to primary navigation

 The program’s intent is to support the early career development of translational researchers from a variety of disciplines engaged in all types of translational research.

-Research may include patient oriented research, translational research, small and large-scale clinical investigation and trials, and epidemiologic and natural history studies.
+Research may include patient-oriented research, translational research, small and large-scale clinical investigation and trials, and epidemiologic and natural history studies.

 How is the Program funded?

-K12 Scholars are funded through the K12 Mentored Clinical Research Scholars program, which is a key component of the Clinical and Translational Science Award Program (CTSA) initiative.
+K12 Scholars are funded through both a federal K12 Mentored Clinical Research Career Development Award, a key component of the Clinical and Translational Science Award (CTSA) at TRI, and institutional sources at our participating institutions.

 Who are the participating institutions?